 I live in California.
 Can I file a claim for Puerto Rico bonds I bought from a broker in another state?

 Yes.
 FINRA arbitration is a national process that is not limited to the state where the transaction occurred.
-You can file a FINRA arbitration claim regardless of where you live or where your broker is located.
+FINRA arbitration can be available even when the investor, broker, and bond issuer are in different places, if the respondent and dispute fall within the forum’s jurisdiction.
 FINRA maintains hearing locations across the country, and Gary Varnavides is licensed in both California and New York to represent investors in these proceedings.

 What evidence do I need to file a Puerto Rico bond loss claim?